lulav/LRS_Documentation/blog/Cannon/index.md

         1.2.28
     ```

-    to get the Citros CLI version installed.
+    to get the CITROS CLI version installed.

 ### Initialization
-Alrightythan! you're now ready to run the first command - `init`, which will initialize your local Citros repository:
+Alrightythan! you're now ready to run the first command - `init`, which will initialize your local CITROS repository:
 ```bash
 $ citros init
 User is not logged in.
 Initialzing Citros locally.